 • grants to KPMG a non-exclusive, perpetual, worldwide, royalty-free license to use any intellectual property included in their pitches and submissions, including their name, logo, brand and image (including of any corporate entity or partnership participating in the Challenge), for the purpose of administering the Challenge and for KPMG’s own internal purposes.
 This may include:

-1. sharing pitch content with judges within and external to KPMG for the purpose of judging and evaluating submissions, including within its network of KPMG member firms;
+1. sharing application content with judges within and external to KPMG for the purpose of judging and evaluating submissions, including within its network of KPMG member firms;

 2. sharing pitch content with KPMG staff for the purposes of voting for the People’s Choice Prize; and

-3. using Applicants’ names, logos and pitch content to promote the Challenge on KPMG’s websites and social media channels, including to promote the impact of prizes provided to Applicants under clause 4.
+3. using Applicants’ names, logos and pitch content to promote the Challenge on KPMG’s internal and external websites and social media channels, including to promote the impact of prizes provided to Applicants under clause 4.

 8 Breach of terms